Megan Liddle Gude

 Director of Historic South End

-Megan earned her Master of Urban & Environmental Planning degree from the University of Virginia, and her Bachelor’s degree from the Walsh School of Foreign Service at Georgetown University.
-She and her husband Daniel, an attorney with Moore & Van Allen, live in a historic neighborhood near Center City.
+Megan holds a Master of Urban & Environmental Planning degree from the University of Virginia, and a degree from the Walsh School of Foreign Service at Georgetown University.